ihabsoliman/github-tag-action/README.md

 semantic-release uses the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages, semantic-release automatically determines the next [semantic version](https://semver.org) number.

-By default semantic-release uses [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+By default semantic-release uses [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines), but different conventions can be used via the `commit_analyzer_preset` option.

-Here is an example of the release type that will be done based on a commit messages:
+Here is an example of the release type that will be done based on a commit messages, using the default settings:

 <table>
 <tr>